EbTech/Elo-MMR/README.md

 `--bin rate` selects the entry-point `multi-skill/src/bin/rate.rs`.

 `mmr-fast` is a command-line argument specifying the rating system.
-Try `mmr` for a slower but more accurate version of EloMMR.
+Try `mmr` for a slower but more precise version of Elo-MMR.

 `codeforces` is a command-line argument specifying the dataset.